The effects of education policy on families was brought home to me once during a Lyft ride.

 In Oregon he found new opportunities that seem to be helping him to better manage his life, so Sasha probably made the right decision.

-If the school folks and Sasha had motivation and engagement data available, the recommendations and decisions would probably have been a lot different.
+If the school folks and Sasha had motivation and engagement data available as a matter of education policy, the recommendations and decisions would probably have been a lot different.

 It would have been clear that the school could have done more to support her son, and even if his diagnosis may have remained, a larger variety of methods for providing non-pharmaceutical support would have been clearly indicated.